 Some of our contacts include…

-If you’re already familiar with 3D printing, check out our
+If you’re already familiar with 3D printing,

 The exiii Hackberry robotic arm with 53 parts 3D printed.